Armed merchantman: Development of auxiliary cruisers

 In 1856, privateering (or seizure of a belligerent country's merchant ships as a private enterprise) lost international sanction under the Declaration of Paris.
 From 1861 to 1865 European countries built high-speed ships to run the Union Blockade during the American Civil War.
 Some of these were armed and served as Confederate States Navy raiders.

 Russia purchased three ships in 1878 of 6000 LT armed with 6 in guns for use as auxiliary cruisers for a Russian Volunteer Fleet.
 Germany and the United Kingdom responded to the precedent by asking their shipping companies to design fast steamers with provision for mounting guns in time of war.

 In 1890 German and British shipyards built new civilian ships designed for wartime conversion, and France, Italy, Japan, Austria-Hungary, and the United States made similar agreements with their shipyards.
 In 1892 Russia likewise built two more auxiliary cruisers.

 In 1895 the Imperial German Navy mobilized the provisional auxiliary cruiser Normannia for a 15-day trial armed with eight 6-inch guns, two 3.5 in guns, six 37 mm guns, and two torpedo boats.

-20th century
+First and Second World War

 In both World Wars, both Germany and the United Kingdom used auxiliary cruisers.
 While the British used armed passenger liners defensively for protecting their shipping, the German approach was to use them offensively to attack enemy shipping.